frippz/frippz.se/_posts/2019-02-18-cache-busting-in-jekyll-revisited.md

   - cache busting
 ---

-I never warmed up to Gulp.
-It was perhaps too much JavaScript for my taste and yet another tool I had to learn in order to get stuff done.
+I never quite warmed up to Gulp.
+It was yet another tool I had to learn in order to get stuff done.
 Before Gulp there was Grunt, and somewhere along the way I had to cope with Webpack in React projects.
-The latter was surely fine for those projects, but for my own needs, it was way overkill or not even the right tool at all.
+The latter was surely fine for those projects, but for my own needs, it was way overkill or not even the right tool for my needs.

 I then came upon two blog posts that piqued my interest; [Why I Left Gulp and Grunt for npm Scripts](https://medium.freecodecamp.org/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8) and [How to Use npm as a Build Tool](https://www.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/).
 I felt inspired and got to work.

 ### npm scripting – the why

 Cutting down on stuff is a favorite pasttime of mine.
 If I can, I minimise and optimise as much as I can, both in code and in real life.
 So what these blog posts were about resonated quite well with me.
-For the same reason that I detest CSS preprocessors because they add more problems than they claim to solve (which I don’t believe they do anyway), I detested Gulp because it also was an abstraction layer that I felt added more problems than it solved for me.
+For the same reason that I dislike CSS preprocessors like Sass and Less because they add more problems than they claim to solve (which I don’t believe they do anyway), I disliked Gulp because it also was an abstraction layer that I felt added more problems than it solved for me.
 And the plugins.
 Oh, all those damn Gulp plugins that I had to use for _everything_.
 Ugh.

 ### npm scripting – the what